codepath/android_guides/Creating-and-Using-Fragments.md

 }
 ```

-Clicks can be handled using `onClick` property as usual or more typically in this case, using the `` method in the fragment:
+Clicks can be handled using `onClick` property as usual or more typically in this case, using the `onOptionsItemSelected` method in the fragment:

 ```java
 @Override